-Board Members Resumes
+Board Members Bios

-The Board consists of thirteen members in accordance with Section 3 of the Site Remediation Reform Act (SRRA).
+The Board is to consist of thirteen members in accordance with Section 3 of the Site Remediation Reform Act (SRRA).
 The Commissioner of New Jersey Department of Environmental Protection (or his designee) serves as Chairman of the Board.
 The Commissioner has designated the Assistant Commissioner of NJDEP's Site Remediation Program to serve as Chairman.
 The State Geologist also serves on the Board along with eleven public members, residents of the State, who are appointed by the Governor with the advice and consent of the Senate.
 The eleven public members, who serve without compensation, are identified in SRRA as follows:

 - Six are to be LSRPs.